Munawwar/lithium-ui/README.md

 Lithium UI
 ==========

-A thin framework for building UI for web apps.
+A thin framework for building UI for single page web apps.
 Templating syntax inspired by KnockoutJS.

 LUI has two parts: